cephie-studios/pfcontrol-2/CONTRIBUTING.md

 ## Contributor License Agreement

-(The following agreement is a modified version of the Developer’s Certificate of Origin 1.1, adapted from the version used by Express.js at [expressjs.com](https://expressjs.com/en/resources/contributing.html))

 By making a contribution to this project, you certify that:

  **(a)** The contribution was created in whole or in part by you and you